narendraneeraj/online-calculator/privacy-policy.markdown

 ---
 layout: default
-title: Privacy Policy – Your Data Security at Ecalcify
+title: Privacy Policy – Your Data Security with us
-permalink: /privacy-policy/
 description: "At Ecalcify, we prioritize your privacy.
 Read our Privacy Policy to learn how we handle, protect, and use your data while providing 500+ free online calculators.
 Your security matters!"
 ---
 <h1>Privacy Policy | eCalcify</h1>